radish-es/casebook-property/content/lessons/week05.md

 image: /imgs/canada-paper.jpg
 imgcaption:  Canada Paper Company, Windsor Mills, QC, 1909 (Source, McCord Museum, Montreal).
 objectives:
-  - objective: Discuss claims in nuisance one means of property holders exercising their right to exclude.
+  - objective: Discuss claims in nuisance and restrictive covenants as alternative means of governing property.
-  - objective: Identify and describe the test for determining the appropriate remedy in nuisance, while critically assessing whether or not this test helps us to consistently resolve a heavily contested legal issue.
+  - objective: Identify and describe the test for determining the appropriate remedy in nuisance, while critically assessing whether or not this test helps us to consistently resolve the contested legal issues that arise in nuisance cases.
+  - objective: Explain how and in what form restrictive covenants came to be understood as "running with the land".

 description: As one of several possible means by which owners exercise their right to exclude others from their land, this week we examine the role of claims in nuisance and the challenging question of appropriate remedies.